nftstorage/ucan.storage/readme.md

 The request token is attached to the upload to NFT.Storage, which validates the chain of proofs encoded in the token and confirms the cryptographic identity of each participant by checking the token signatures.
 If the token is valid and the permissions encoded in the request token are sufficient to carry out the request, it will succeed.

 ## Use cases

+The `ucan-storage` JavaScript package supports the creation and verification of UCAN tokens, including the ability to create the "proof chains" that enable delgated authorization.

+This README will walk through some common scenarios, to illustrate the main features of the `ucan-storage` library.
+For more details, see the [API reference documentation][ucan-storage-typedoc].

+### Generating a keypair

 TODO: write up key use cases for the library: